ryancahildebrandt/particles/report_text.md

     * と and も occur almost entirely in the same contexts when looking at dependencies
     * When looking at the tags, と functions as a case marker, while も functions as a linking particle
 + **Syntactic Head**
-    * The largest difference between と and も syntactic heads occurs in the dependencies, with と occurring alongside nominal and adverbial clause modifiers, and も occuring with oblique nominals and indirect objects
+    * The largest difference between と and も syntactic heads occurs in the dependencies, with と occurring alongside nominal and adverbial clause modifiers, and も occurring with oblique nominals and indirect objects

 ### か & や
 ##### Common Heuristics